vyahello/crypto-coin-bot/README.md

 # Crypto currency telegram bot powered by a webhook
 Basic telegram bot powered by a webhook that helps you get latest USD exchange rates for all types of crypto currencies.
-Bot is called `FoxCoinBot`, search for it in the telegram to allow it help to get your desired coin.
+Bot is called `FoxCoinBot` that served by [pythonanywhere.com](https://pythonanywhere.com) hosting, search for it in the telegram to allow it help you to get your desired coin.
 Enjoy it!

 ## Run a coin bot
 Run script from the root directory of the project: